|Our CG-friendly products correspond with the approved products in the Danish Facebook groups CurlyGirl DK and Curly

 Children with dark skin tends to have dry skin and therefore need need extra care, i.e. the skin should be lubricated - preferably daily - with a rich cream or an oil-based lotion.
 Cocoabutter cream is a popular product and available in different consistencies from different manufacturers.
 If you find such a cream is too greasy, cocoabutter is also available as a lotion.
 If you don't want to go for the cocoa butter, you can buy a rich cream at the pharmacy.
 Our experience is that it should be a regular ritual every morning to lubricate children's skin every day, summer and winter, all year round.
-Forgetting for a while, the skin can quickly dry out and become irritable, and that start to itch.
+Forgetting for a while, the skin can quickly dry out and become irritable and begin to itch.

 Curls are beautiful, but not always fun to comb in the morning.
 We've spoken with several parents of adopted children from Africa who were quite desperate about the unmanageable curls that were impossible to comb through.
 But there's help to prevent tears while combing: a detangling spray.
 We can't guarantee that you'll avoid tears completely, but it helps!
 It's sprayed on wet or dry hair before combing.
 An afro-comb with big, wide teeth is a good idea.
 A good detangling shampoo/conditioner is a minimum, and sometimes not even enough!
 Just like dark skin gets hair also dries easily and therefore requires the right care in order to retain its strength and shine.